 I am not merely a dualist, but a tri-ist.
 Mind is not the only substantive entity in the universe of our experience that isn’t physical.
-To understand why my ontology makes room for a personality who is in the human (not the animal) case the agent of free will exercise, the owner of it, I have to explain what it is about human experience that demands our postulation of it.
+To understand why my ontology makes room for a personality which is in the human (not the animal) case a facet of our selfhood experience, I have to explain what it is about human experience that demands our postulation of it.
 To do this, I must begin with mind in general and not “personal mind” or “personalized mind”.
 The higher animals give us what we need here.

 But we notice limitations in animal mind that are absent in humans.
 Animal purposes are always local, limited to the present time.
 To find food if hungry, reproduce, shelter, even to socialize, all of it for its own sake.
 Humans by contrast exhibit all of these same sorts of local purposes, but they also exhibit purposes extended in time, purposes for next year, or a lifetime.

 Animal do not recursively evaluate their purposes.
 They do not abstract.
 A lioness, being hungry, engages in the hunt for food.
 She decides on the specific course that hunt might take as new data emerges to her senses concerning the presence of food.
 But she certainly does not deliberate on the purpose of hunting in the abstract.
 Humans do exactly this.
 We are said to be “self conscious” and are able therefore to deliberate not only on the process of executing a purpose, but on the purpose itself.

 Humans are also creators in a way that animals are not.
 Apes can modify sticks or other objects to use as tools, but only humans create new tools, even vast engineering projects that are more than mere modification of existing things.
 There is also the matter of art, social institutions, religion, and abstract-capable language.